Cuppixx/RayTracingInOneWeekend/README.md

   - If t_min is too large, it could cause small gaps or artifacts in your render where surfaces should touch.

 - **Performance:**
-  Every ray-tracing calculation now includes an additional condition to check the intersection distance against t_min.
+  Every ray-tracing calculation now includes an additional condition to check (t_min).

 - **Accuracy:**
   This is a hack, not a physically accurate fix.
 A more robust solution would involve improving precision or using higher-resolution intersection tests, but these are computationally expensive.